-David Michod begins shooting The Rover and announces support cast
+David Michod begins shooting The Rover

 Actors Anthony Hayes, Gillian Jones, Susan Prior and David Field have joined the cast in director David Michod’s follow up to his 2010 film Animal Kingdom.